Alan M Hunt

 British Wildlife Painter

-Now 70 years old, Alan M Hunt has been painting wildlife art for over 50 years.
-In that time, he has captured thousands of images of animals and birds from around the world and painted hundreds of popular wildlife paintings.
+Now 70 years old, famous wildlife artist Alan M Hunt has been painting wildlife art for over 50 years.
+In that time, he has captured thousands of images of animals and birds from around the world and painted hundreds of very popular and outstanding wildlife paintings.

 ORIGINAL WILDLIFE PAINTINGS